-And then, when everyone else is fleeing, he's still firing arrow after arrow as the flames draw nearer, refusing to give up.
-When he learns the secret about Smaug's weakness he makes the shot that finally kills Smaug, fully aware that he'll probably die as well when the dragon collapses on the town; he was ready and willing to give his own life to save his people.
-Originally he was meant to die, but Tolkien himself recognised how awesome Bard is and kept him alive for the finale.
+- And then, when everyone else is fleeing, he's still firing arrow after arrow as the flames draw nearer, refusing to give up.
+When he learns the secret about Smaug's weakness he makes the million-in-one shot that finally kills Smaug, quite likely knowing that he'll probably die as well when the dragon collapses on the town; he was fully ready and willing to give his own life to save his people.
+Originally he was meant to die, but Tolkien himself recognized how awesome Bard is and kept him alive for the finale.

 Smaug: I kill where I wish and none dare resist.
 I laid low the warriors of old and their like is not in the world today.
 Then I was but young and tender.
 Now I am old and strong, strong, strong!

 - If you know his backstory, it becomes a very dark sort of awesome.
 He was one of Morgoth's Fire Drakes, creatures who fought alongside Balrogs as shock troops for Sauron's boss - "I laid low the warriors of old..."
 Destroying whole kingdoms was his job, and he was happy to keep doing it long after Morgoth had left the picture.

 - Furthermore, it's implied that he only assaulted Erebor because King Thrór amassed an obscene amount of wealth; the only reason he didn't do so sooner was because he didn't deign it to be worth his time.
 He literally destroyed the greatest dwarven nation in the world on a whim.